Melanistic Masks (Em)

 Em > E > eA ? eG ? eH > e

-Em is an autosomal dominant trait.
 One copy of Em is enough to produce a melanistic muzzle phenotype[1].

-Dogs with an Em/- genotype can be carriers of any of the other alleles at this locus (Em/E, Em/eA, Em/eG, Em/eH or Em/e).
-A dog that is homozygous for a melanistic mask (Em/Em) can only produce masked puppies.
+Dogs with an Em/- genotype can be carriers of any of the other alleles at this locus (Em/E, Em/eA, Em/eG, Em/eH, or Em/e).
+Homozygous dogs (Em/Em) can only produce masked puppies (Em/-).

-To have a visible dark mask a dog has to be able to express his A-Locus pattern.
-So he has to be kbr/kbr, kbr/ky or ky/ky at the K-Locus.
-Masks are only visible “on top” of clear sable, shaded sable, agouti, a saddle or tan point pattern (each with or without brindle).
+So it has to be kbr/- (brindle-patterned) or ky/ky (normal-patterned) at the K locus.
+Masks are only visible “on top” of clear sable, shaded sable, agouti, saddle tan, or tan point (with or without brindle).

-• A black mask is also not visible on a solid black dog (same goes for a blue mask on a blue dog, a brown mask on a brown dog or a lilac mask on a lilac dog).
+A black mask is also not visible on a solid black dog (same goes for a blue mask on a blue dog, a brown mask on a brown dog, or a lilac mask on a lilac dog).

 Variability of Melanistic Masks

-Size Variation
+Mask Size Variation

-Dogs with extended black masks can be found in breeds like Belgian Malinois, Bavarian Mountain Hound, Leonbergers or American Akita.
+Dogs with extended black masks can be found in breeds like Belgian Malinois, Bavarian Mountain Hound, Leonbergers, or American Akita.
 But this really happens in a lot of breeds.

 Color of Melanistic Masks